Deploy Secure App Connector V2 on Docker for TCP Applications

 --hostname

-option while executing the above command. -
+option while executing the above command.
+You can replaceskyhigh-pa-conn

-If the proxy is not configured remove
+If the proxy is not used, remove

--e HTTP_PROXY="http://example.com:9090
+-e HTTP_PROXY="http://proxyhost.com:9090"

-from docker run command. -
+from the Docker run command. -

 Here we are using NET_ADMIN capability which performs various network-related operations: